nCine/nCine-site/cmake-options.md

   When this option is enabled the engine will feature an integration with the [Dear ImGui](https://github.com/ocornut/imgui) user interface toolkit.

+  - `IMGUI_VERSION_TAG`

+    Use this variable to specify a particular commit, tag or branch for Dear ImGui.

 - `NCINE_WITH_NUKLEAR`

   When this option is enabled the engine will feature an integration with the [Nuklear](https://github.com/vurtun/nuklear) user interface toolkit.

+  - `NUKLEAR_VERSION_TAG`

+    Use this variable to specify a particular commit, tag or branch for Nuklear.

 - `NCINE_WITH_TRACY`

   When this option is enabled the engine will feature an integration with the [Tracy](https://bitbucket.org/wolfpld/tracy) frame profiler.

+  - `TRACY_VERSION_TAG`

+    Use this variable to specify a particular commit, tag or branch for Tracy.

 - `NCINE_WITH_RENDERDOC`